 Impressive operating range from -40ºC to +85ºC (-40ºF to +185ºF).

-RuuviTag offers you so much more than just a Bluetooth® beacon.
+RuuviTag is so much more than just a Bluetooth® beacon.
 Keep reading to find out.

 Choosing an open-source over a proprietary product has many advantages: